-The Toolbox X application is offered in several languages.
-This means that if Toolbox X supports the language currently selected in Windows, it will automatically be displayed in this language.
+The ToolBox X application is offered in several languages.
+This means that if ToolBox X supports the language currently selected in Windows, it will automatically be displayed in this language.
 If the selected language is not supported, the English version will be used.

 When you change the interface language, the corresponding keyboard is automatically added to the list of available keyboards.
-You can then enter text in a specific language (both on-screen or "real" keyboards).
+You can then enter text in a specific language.
 Once the keyboards are added, you can switch easily from one input language to another.